Hawai-AST/bicycle-tracking-frontend/README.md

 # bicycle-tracking
-An application which tracks bicycle gps data for customers
+An application which tracks bicycle GPS data in order to provide services for customers

 # Running and developing
 To run the application for the first time and getting ready for development you have to run this command once: